 Foxtel, Australia's premier pay TV service, has launched a number of streaming apps in recent years.
 First, it arrived on Xbox as a way for people to tune in aside from their primary set-top box.
 Eventually, that same functionality made its way over to the Telstra TV.
 Next came Foxtel Go, an app for iOS and Android devices that allowed existing customers to catch-up with their favourite shows on the go.
 Foxtel Play launched soon after, offering Foxtel subscribers their first delivery of the full TV service via the internet.

-Those apps are all generally well executed, but they suffer from the same, rather huge drawback: in order to use them, you need to have an existing Foxtel cable subscription.
-That means getting Foxtel service guys out to your house to install a Foxtel box (installation and hardware fee included), paying a costly monthly subscription fee, and in the case of all but the most expensive Foxtel package (which goes for $99 per month), being on at least a 12-month contract.
+For the most part, customers would need to have an existing Foxtel cable subscription (unless they were on a separate Foxtel Play subscription).
+That meant getting Foxtel service guys out to your house to install a Foxtel box (installation and hardware fee included), paying a costly monthly subscription fee, and in the case of all but the most expensive Foxtel package (which goes for $99 per month), being on at least a 12-month contract.
 That's a lot of money and effort on your part if all you want to do is watch Game of Thrones in Australia legally.

-Thankfully, the people at Foxtel have finally heard your cries and launched Foxtel Now – the first Foxtel streaming service that does not require a pay TV subscription.
+Thankfully, that isn't the case with Foxtel Now – a simple streaming service that does not require a traditional pay TV subscription or additional hoop jumping.
 The new service provides a Netflix-style, streaming-only Foxtel package that lets you watch all of the service's catch-up content, as well as its live TV streams.
 All you have to do is sign up online, download the app, login, and away you go.
 So now that Now is here, is this the Foxtel streaming service we've all been waiting for?